themightykay/18WSD030-Advanced-Project/README.md

 1. Created three antenna mounts to test spatial and polarisation diversity
 2. Data collected has also been included for completion

+MATLAB code
+1. Spectrum function that creates Power Density Dunction (PDF) to the input signal
+2. SC,EGC,MRC - functions that perform Selection Combining, Maximal Ratio Combining and Equal Gain Combining to input signals
+3. Read and write complex binary files - this is to read from GNU Radio file sinks - code was taken from gr-utils

 **Usage instructions**

 The majority of the code developed for this project was done in GNU Radio companion and python.
 To use the above code, you will need to install GNU Radio it the Ettus USRP dependancies.